(Scroll down for the Prologue from Worthy of This Great City)

 I mean, who pays attention to that kind of shit anyway, mere justification for something profitable and concrete?
 Ideas, and abstract ideas at that, never imply anything important anymore.
 Why pay attention to them?
 It’s not like there was some portent of crucial real-world consequences in her moralistic maundering, some numinous harbinger of disaster arising like fog from her self-serving conclusions.
 Great thinkers don’t sweat out their seminal philosophies in wishful suburban isolation; genuine epiphanies are not inspired by inadequacy and neediness.

 That swift glance up for my reaction!
 That almost imperceptible flush!
 Ignorantly incarnating such magnificent, such perfect irony!
 Those months before she walked onto a literal stage, outdoors on a cloudy country night, alone against the virtuous horde.
-And despite all this vaunted modesty I suspect that during this period Ruth wasn’t so much obeying God as striking out on her own, testing Him the way toddlers test parental limits.
+And despite all this humble spirituality I suspect that during this period Ruth wasn’t so much obeying God as striking out on her own, testing Him the way toddlers test parental limits.

 “That kind of moral complacency makes me sick to my stomach.
 To my soul.”
 Expounding all this unsolicited nonsense to a mere professional acquaintance, what’s more a reporter.
 And listen, whatever anyone says about themselves, you can safely assume the exact opposite is true.

 “Maybe that’s just a little bit broad,” I said.
 “Maybe not everyone on the planet thinks that way.
 I know I don’t.”